griffio/cowboys/README.md

 Cody

 ```
-I want you to create a simple game as an artefact - no React JS
+I want you to create a simple html/javascript game - no React JS
 This game is called Cowboys
 It is 2d top down
 Two players attempt to shoot each other